 Yes.
-These are called “survivors loss” benefits.
+These are called “survivor’s loss” benefits or death benefits.
 Family members who relied upon the financial support (wages and other items of “tangible value”) of a loved one can apply to the insured’s no-fault policy for reimbursement for up to three years after the accident.
-The survivors are also eligible to claim up to $20 a day for three years for having to pay someone else to do chores that the deceased family member customarily took care of.
+The survivors can also claim up to $20 a day for three years for having to pay someone else to do chores that the deceased family member customarily handled.

-You should be aware that there are formulas for figuring out how much the family members are entitled to, and there is a maximum monthly amount that can be sought, in addition to the three year eligibility window.
-But as a basic premise, the fact is that family members may be entitled to no-fault reimbursement if they depended financially on an insured person who was fatally injured in a motor vehicle accident-even if the deceased person was at fault.
+Family members may be entitled to no-fault reimbursement if they depended financially on an insured person fatally injured in a motor vehicle accident, even if the deceased person was at fault.

 Steven J. Matz is a founding shareholder of Matz Injury Law.
 The firm’s concentration is on personal injury litigation, with an emphasis on traumatic brain injury.

 The maximum contingency fee permitted by law is actually 331/3%.
 Michigan court rules require that the attorney fee be computed on the net sum recovered after deducting all disbursements properly chargeable to the enforcement of the claim.

 We can charge 22% while virtually all other injury attorneys charge 331/3% because we are very, very, good at obtaining results for our clients.